We don’t support this browser anymore.

 Our view

-McDonald's quarterly sales growth came in below market expectations, largely due to challenges in the Middle East and China.
-These issues are likely to persist in the near term, meaning the group's going to have to keep a tight grip on costs if it wants to help offset weakness in these regions.
+McDonald's first-quarter results were a mixed bag as tough comparisons and conflict in the Middle East held the business back.
+These issues are likely to persist in the near term, meaning the group's going to have to keep a tight grip on costs if it wants to help offset weakness in the region.

 While growth wasn't as fast as most had hoped, the Group's largely franchised model is an efficient operation, with McDonald's off the hook for many of the typical restaurant running costs.
-Cash conversion in excess of 90% means the vast majority of profits feeds into cash for the business to either spend or return to shareholders.
+Cash conversion in excess of 90% at the last count means the vast majority of profit feeds into cash for the business to either spend or return to shareholders.

 McDonald's' strong cash flows give it the headroom to cope with bumps in the road and continue its expansion plans, with 1,600 net restaurant openings expected this year.
 The bias in openings towards franchised operations should help margins once the stores are running at full pelt.
 It's also been spending on revitalising stores, whilst continuing to improve the digital presence.

 Operating margins have been robust so far.
-And efforts to trim the cost base appear to be having the desired effect, with full-year operating margins rising year-on-year and expected to remain in the mid-to-high 40% range.
+And efforts to trim the cost base appear to be having the desired effect.
+Operating margins rose year-on-year and are expected to remain in the mid-to-high 40% range.
 If inflation continues to moderate, we think there is potential to build this out a little further.

 McDonald's is also lugging around a hefty debt pile.
 Interest costs grew 13% in 2023 as a result of these higher debt balances and interest rates.
 The group enjoys strong cash generation but given the increased cost of debt, we think paying some of this down should be a priority.